SlimIO/Addon/README.md

 # Addon
-SlimIO Core Addon container.
-This module/package provide the foundation to build valid SlimIO Addon that will rely and work with the Core.
+This package provide the foundation to build Addon container that will rely and work with the Core.

 ## Getting Started